Temp Agency Applications: What Passes Filters

 Digital Identity Cross-Checks

+The rule: omission is safer than contradiction.
+Leave out difficult periods rather than create false stories.
 Use the same name spelling, phone number, and address across all applications.
 Consistency beats storytelling.

 Gap Handling

 Gaps in employment are normal.
 How you handle them determines rejection risk.
+Never reference incarceration on the resume — address it only if directly asked after initial screening.
+Never over-explain.
+One line maximum per gap.

-Allowed neutral explanations: Family caregiving.
-Medical recovery.
-Relocation.
-Independent work if true.
-Job searching for recent gaps.
+Allowed neutral explanations: family caregiving, medical recovery, relocation, independent work if true, job searching for recent gaps.

 Format example: